 - Add points- Give points to the cause groups.
 The group with the top score signifies the highest priority, and the one with the lowest score signifies the lowest priority.

 - Actions- Start fighting the top priority problem first.

 Let’s understand how to present the Pareto Analysis in Graphical Form.
 First, divide the score of every individual problem by the total score of all the problems and then calculate the percentage by multiplying by 100.

 Now, draw a chart with one horizontal axis and two vertical axes.
 Put 0 to the total problem score from bottom to the top along the left axis.
 On the other hand, put 0 % to 100% from bottom to top along the right vertical axis.

-It’s time to apply the Pareto principle to the graph.
-Determine the point on the right axis where it will be marked as 80%.
+So, It’s time to apply the Pareto principle to the graph.
 Now start to draw a straight line from that 80% mark towards the curve horizontally and then draw the line downwards from the point where it meets the curve.